spoonconsulting/cordova-plugin-spectrum/README.md

 Property | Comment
 -------- | -------
-sourcePath | Path to the image targetSize | Resize the image to the specified size (optional)
+sourcePath | Path to the image targetSize | Resize the image to the specified size preserving aspect ratio (optional)

 **Sample usage**